 At first, we computed the Spearman correlation between the number of pre-release and post-release defects and the complexity metrics in the data set.
 Table 3 lists the correlation values for both, file and package level (release 3.0).
-Correlations significant at the 0.05 level are marked with (), the ones significant at 0.01 are marked with ().
+Correlations significant at the 0.01 level are marked with ().

-The high correlation values (0.907 for files, 0.921 for packages) between the number of pre-release and post-release defects indicate that the files/packages having the most pre-release defects are likely to also have the most post-release defects and vice versa.
+The high correlation value of 0.768 between the number of pre-release and post-release defects on package level indicates that the packages having the most pre-release defects are likely to also have the most post-release defects and vice versa.
+This effect is not as strong on file level (correlation on 0.390).

 Most correlations with metrics are positive and significant-the more complex a file/package the more defects it will have.
-However, on file level only the accumulated McCabe complexity (VG_sum), the total lines of code (TLOC), and the closely related sum of method lines of code (MLOC_sum) have correlation values above 0.400.
-This indicates that the size of files (or of control flow graphs for McCabe) seems to be a good indicator for defect-prone files.
+However, on file level only the accumulated number of method calls (FOUT_sum), the total lines of code (TLOC_sum), and the closely related sum of method lines of code (MLOC_sum) have correlation values above 0.400.
+This indicates that the size of files and number of methods calls seems to be a good indicator for defect-prone files.

-On package level, more correlations are above the 0.400 threshold: fan out as measured by the number of calls in a method (FOUT), nested block depth (NBD), number of non-static fields (NOF) and methods (NOM), and the number of files in a package (NOCU).
-Most accumulated metrics (sum) have high correlations values (expect NSF and NSM, the number of static fields and methods, respectively).
-However, in many cases the maximum metrics (max) show correlation values comparable to the accumulated ones (except for PAR_max).
+On package level, most correlations are above the 0.400 threshold: fan out as measured by the number of calls in a method (FOUT), lines of code (MLOC and TLOC) nested block depth (NBD), number of non-static fields (NOF and NSF) and methods (NOM), complexity (VG), and the number of files in a package (NOCU).
+Most accumulated metrics (sum) have higher correlations values than the averaged metrics.
+In many cases the maximum metrics (max) show correlation values comparable to the accumulated ones.
+The number of interfaces (NOI) is the only metric for which we observe no correlation at all.